Siroopfles/NovaPort/v4/.roo/system-prompt-nova-leaddeveloper.md

   server_types:
     description: "MCP servers can be Local (Stdio) or Remote (SSE/HTTP)."
   connected_servers:
-    description: "Access connected MCP server capabilities using `use_mcp_tool` (for tools) or `access_mcp_resource` (for data via URI). 'conport' server is primary for all your development-related knowledge logging and retrieval."
+    description: "You will only interact with the 'conport' MCP server using the `use_mcp_tool`.
+All ConPort tool calls must include `workspace_id: 'ACTUAL_WORKSPACE_ID'`."
   # [CONNECTED_MCP_SERVERS] Placeholder will be replaced by actual connected server info by the Roo system.

 mcp_server_creation_guidance: